wigging/biocomp/README.md

 To cite this work, use the "Cite this repository" feature available on the right side of this repository page or use the reference text given below.

 > Gavin Wiggins.
-BioComp: a web tool for estimating biomass composition.
+BioComp: A web tool for estimating biomass composition.
+Version 22.02.
 Available at https://github.com/wigging/biocomp.

 ## References